Gateway Unlike Other Military Schools

 Most students are surprised to learn that the military school at Gateway is not what they expected.
 The initial fear of the unknown can be great with new cadets, but every cadet has been there.
 The anxiety of a different type of school culture plus the adventure of being away from home can be overwhelming at first.
 This is a shared feeling.
 But, those cadets also know that the feeling passes once the military system is learned.

-Ours is a mission of building achievement within each young man.
-Beyond learning the basics, there is a range of opportunity at Gateway Military Academy just waiting for young men to discover.
+Our military school is on a mission to build achievement within each young man.
+Beyond learning the basics, there is a range of opportunities at Gateway just waiting for young men to discover.

 Seldom is there opportunity for a young man to lead five, ten, twenty or more peers while in high school.
 Young men at Gateway can reach positions of responsibility and learn leadership skills, which often transfer to college and the world beyond.